Latest USDC (USDC) News Update

 TLDR

-1. Digital Dollar Interoperability Act (Late April 2026) – Expected U.S. legislation to solidify USDC's role as a regulated digital dollar.
+1. Digital Dollar Interoperability Act (Late April 2026) – Expected legislation to solidify USDC's legal status and interoperability with traditional finance.

-4. U.S. Federal Trust Bank Charter (Awaiting Approval) – Circle's application aims to bring reserves under OCC oversight.
+2. U.S. Federal Trust Bank Charter (Pending) – Circle's application to bring reserves under OCC oversight, deepening traditional finance integration.

 Deep Dive